csc413f16/p1a-razmikh/README.md

-Name:
+Name: Razmik Hakobyan

-Compilation and Run Successful:
+Compilation and Run Successful: Yes

-Unit Test Run Successfully:
+Unit Test Run Successfully: Yes

+The unit test ran successfully with no errors or problems.
+I had some initial problems with the MainActivity.
+The new version of android studio messed up the settings that I had initially, but, I got the activity to compile and run successfully.

 # Project 1 - CSC 413 Spring 2016
 ###DUE Friday, September 23 by 5:00 PM